5541TeamD/pivottable/README.md

 ```
 npm install
 ```
-After is has finished installing the dependencies, you can proceed to build the UI
+After it has finished installing the dependencies, you can proceed to build the UI
 ```
 npm run build
 ```